Gum Disease Causes And Treatment In A Nutshell

 Supportive therapy

-Continued supportive therapy is crucial to prevent gum disease recurrence post-treatment.
+Continued supportive therapy is crucial to prevent disease recurrence post-treatment.
 This involves regular check-ups, ongoing monitoring and maintaining optimal oral hygiene routines.

 Lifestyle changes

 Implementing lifestyle adjustments like quitting smoking and adopting a balanced diet is also advised to enhance gum health.
+At Dental Designs, we guide you about gum disease causes and treatment options so that you make informed decisions.

 Advanced therapies